zidianjun/BOA_calculation/README.md

 ...

-(The order of the species does not matter, while all the species must be included.)
+(The order of the species does not matter, while all the species must be included.
+The input primary melt compositions should be in equlibrium with olivine + orthopyroxene)

 cpx-melt P-T:
 # T p